USEPA/stateior/README.md

 [![R CI/CD test](https://github.com/USEPA/stateior/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/USEPA/stateior/actions/workflows/R-CMD-check.yaml)

 `stateior` is an R package for building multi-regional economic input-output (MRIO) tables of states in the United States, refered to as **StateIO** models.
-Currently, `stateior` is capable of building two-region MRIO models at the [BEA](https://www.bea.gov/) Summary level of resolution in the US for all years from 2012-2017.
+Currently, `stateior` is capable of creating IO tables for each US state and building two-region MRIO models based on those state IO tables at the [BEA](https://www.bea.gov/) Summary level of resolution in the US for all years from 2012-2017.
 The two regions are State of Interest (SoI) and Rest of the US (RoUS).
 `stateior` was initially conceived in support of creating state-specific versions of [USEEIO models](https://www.epa.gov/land-research/us-environmentally-extended-input-output-useeio-models), but may be used for other purposes where state input-output tables are used.
 The package is intended to add transparency and reproducibility to the complex process of generating subnational input-output tables, which are not compiled by any statistical agency.